guilherme-santos/resume/README.md

 - From: Florianópolis, BR
 - Living in: Berlin, DE
-- Email: xguiga@gmail.com
+- Email: xguiga [at] gmail.com
-- Phone: +49 (173) 979-9383

 ## Summary

 I'm a Computer Engineer since 2011 but I started coding a long time before that.
-I consider myself a self-learner, who is always looking for new technologies, usually, my learning process is very quick.
-I have started to study PHP at home since I was a teenager what gave me good knowledge to develop several web applications.
-During the college and internships, I learned other programming languages, such as C, C++, Java, and Lua, and of course could improve myself with other skills.
-In 2015 I started to work with Go and it's been my main programing language since then.
+I'm a fast and self-learner, who is always looking for new technologies.
+When I was a teenager I started studying PHP at home since which gave me good knowledge to develop several web applications.
+During the college and internships, I learned other programming languages, such as C, C++, Java, and Lua, and improved other skills.
+In 2015 I began working with Go and it's been my main programing language since then.

 I've already contributed to many open-source projects like EFL - Enlightenment Foundation Libraries, Zend Framework, Elastic (Elasticsearch client fo Go), gRPC-Gateway, and other small libraries in Go, PHP, and JavaScript.
 I really like to work with open-source projects and I usually do it in my spare time.
-I had the opportunity to work with TDD from 2009 to 2013 but write unit test still part of my daily basis.
+I had the opportunity to work with TDD from 2009 to 2013 but write unit tests is still part of my daily basis.

-I've built several projects over the years, some of them are still active nowadays, for example [Giox](http://giox.com.br) and [Patrimoniando](https://patrimoniando.com).
-Those projects helped me to become an experienced Web Developer and DevOps, also taught me how to listen to my customers and how to break down bigger problems.
+I've built several projects over the years, some of them are still active, such as [Giox Tecnologia](http://giox.com.br) and [Patrimoniando](https://patrimoniando.com).
+Those projects helped me to become a more complete engineer, understanding the whole stack from a DevOps to a Frontend, also taught me how to listen to my customers and how to break down bigger problems.
 Apart from the projects, I've worked in companies with several different technologies and it made me an open-minded developer, with a can-do attitude and a good interpersonal relationship.

 Currently, I'm based in Berlin working remote with Go as a Senior Software Engineer, but always looking for new challenges.